-Before conducting a worksite inspection, look over available documents related to the area you will be inspecting.
-These include records of any previous inspections, injury reports, accident investigation reports, reports of illnesses, and information about work procedures and equipment.
+Before conducting a worksite inspection, request and look over available documents related to the area you will be inspecting.
+Try to obtain records of any previous inspections, injury reports, accident investigation reports, reports of illnesses, and information about work procedures and equipment.

-The inspector(s) should bring the following materials:
+The inspection team should bring the following materials:

-- Checklists for specific hazards and for general work operations - Notepaper to document what you see and to take notes on conversations with employees and supervisors - Relevant equipment to measure, monitor, and document hazards, such as cameras, tape measures, sound level meters, and thermometers
+- Checklists for specific hazards and for general work operations. - Notepaper to document what you see and to take notes on conversations with employees and supervisors. - Equipment to measure, monitor, and document hazards, such as cameras, tape measures, sound level meters, and thermometers.